Google showed me as a “self-employed composer.”

 The platform wanted me to network.
 To connect.
 To build my professional brand.

-But I was already connected—to the earth I compress, to the harmonic series I follow, to readers who don’t need algorithms to find me.
+But I was already connected to the harmonic series I follow, to the earth I compress, to readers who don’t need algorithms to find me.
 My “network” includes structural engineers who trust my density calculations and musicians who understand why I ruthlessly kill darlings in my Chaconne’s second act.

-So, I deleted it.
+So, I deleted my profile.

-Not dramatically.
-Not as protest.
-Simply as precision.
 Then I recreated an empty profile as a placeholder to show that parking slot is reserved for someone who just sold their car.

 Google will update eventually.